The molecules of cellulose and starch are very similar.

-Cellulose and starch are both made from glucose monomers but there is a crucial difference between them.
+Cellulose and starch are both made from glucose monomers (building blocks) but there is a crucial difference between them.
 The monomer in cellulose is beta-D-glucose and the chemical link between these monomers is called a beta acetal linkage.
 As a result of the bond angles in the beta acetal linkage, cellulose is mostly a linear chain.
 By contrast, the bond angles of the alpha acetal linkage found in starch gives rise to a spiral structure like a coiled spring.
 This difference in acetal linkages has a profound effect on digestibility.

 Humans are unable to digest cellulose because the appropriate enzymes to breakdown the beta acetal linkages are lacking in our bodies.
 Indigestible cellulose is the fiber which aids in the smooth working of the intestinal tract.
 Animals such as cows, horses, sheep, termites, and soil bacteria, however, possess the necessary enzymes to digest cellulose.

 When processed cellulose is used in many different ways: wood for building; paper products; cotton, linen, and rayon for clothes.
 It is also in manufacturing cellophane, celluloid, and the cellulose plastics, notably nitrocellulose (used in explosives), cellulose acetate for toys, boxes, and films, and cellulose acetate butyrate for typewriter keys.